Updated on January 22nd, 2021

 For various reasons, red cedar is considering the better material option, though some of that is subjective.
 Red cedar is rarely, if ever painted, while white cedar is often stained and sometimes painted, thus require a bit more of ongoing maintenance.

 Red cedar is also considered more durable or better able to handle weathering over years.
 With all this said red cedar tends to be more expensive than white cedar.

 After choosing the type of cedar, you’ll probably be most concerned with grade of the material.
 This ranges from clear to knotted, or put another way, premium to blemished.
 But like most things concerning style, this is a bit subjective.

 Some consider the natural defects of wood, such as knots, to be part of the appeal, and if you wish to save costs, this is surely one factor where you can.

 Next style consideration deals with thickness of the board.
-Again, shake tends to be more thick than shingle.
-More dense often means more expense.
+Again, shake tends to be thicker than shingle.
+Denser often means more expense.

 Additional building materials are items that may be included in the siding costs, and not separate line items.